Giric: Relationship between Giric and Eochaid

 However, this cousin kinship is only speculation since the ancestry of Giric is obscure.
-Rhun, the father of Eochaid, is known to have been "a king of the Britons", but little is known of Dungal, the father of Giric, which may be the reason for the speculation that he (Dungal) did not have royal lineage.
+Rhun, the father of Eochaid, is known to have been "a king of the Britons", but little is known of Dungal, the father of Giric, which may be the reason for the speculation that he (Dungal) did not have a royal lineage.
 Perhaps a writer for the popular web site Undiscovered Scotland found the best solution, referring to Giric as Eochaid's "rather shadowy kinsman".

 Two scholars have defined the two in political rather than kinship terms.
-A. Weeks, commentator, speculated, “Possibly Giric was not of royal blood, so he used Eochaid as a puppet.”
-In 1904, Sir John Rhys, professor at Oxford, reached a similar conclusion, positing that “the real relation in which Girg probably stood to Eochaid was that of a non Celtic king of Pictish descent wielding the power of the Pictish nation with Eochaid ruling among the Brythons of Fortrenn more or less subject to him.”
-What is known of the two is that in 878 Giric killed Aed (uncle of Eochaid) “in battle” in the town of Nrurim, which was probably north of Stirling.
+A. Weeks, commentator, speculated, "Possibly Giric was not of royal blood, so he used Eochaid as a puppet".
+In 1904, Sir John Rhys, professor at University of Oxford, reached a similar conclusion, positing that "the real relation in which Girg probably stood to Eochaid was that of a non Celtic king of Pictish descent wielding the power of the Pictish nation with Eochaid ruling among the Brythons of Fortrenn more or less subject to him".
+What is known of the two is that in 878 Giric killed Aed (uncle of Eochaid) "in battle" in the town of Nrurim, which was probably north of Stirling.
 Then Giric and Eochaid, whatever their relationship, ruled jointly for eleven years.

 Son of Fortune

-The Prophecy of Berchán, an 11th-century verse history of Scots and Irish kings presented as a prophecy, is a notably difficult source.
+The Prophecy of Berchán, an 11th century verse history of Scots and Irish kings presented as a prophecy, is a notably difficult source.
 As the Prophecy refers to kings by epithets, but never by name, linking it to other materials is not straightforward.
 The Prophecy is believed to refer to Giric by the epithet Mac Rath, "the Son of Fortune".

 The entry on Giric in the Chronicle of the Kings of Alba is perhaps corrupt.
+It states:

-It states:And Eochaid, son of Run, the king of the Britons [of Strathclyde, and] grandson of Kenneth by his daughter reigned for eleven years; although other say that Giric, the son of another, reigned at this time, because he became Eochaid's foster-father and guardian.And in [Eochaid's] second year, Áed, Niall's son, died; and his ninth year, on the very day of [St] Cyricus, an eclipse of the sun occurred.
+And Eochaid, son of Run, the king of the Britons [of Strathclyde, and] grandson of Kenneth by his daughter reigned for eleven years; although other say that Giric, the son of another, reigned at this time because he became Eochaid's foster-father and guardian.And in [Eochaid's] second year, Áed, Niall's son, died; and his ninth year, on the very day of [St] Cyricus, an eclipse of the sun occurred.
 Eochaid with his foster-father was now expelled from the kingdom.

 Kenneth is Kenneth MacAlpin (Cináed mac Ailpín); Áed, Niall's son is Áed Findliath, who died on 20 November 879; and St Cyrus's day was 16 June, on which day a solar eclipse occurred in 885.